German Shepherd Now

 In practical terms: if your adult Shepherd was eating about 1,800 calories per day, a moderate reduction brings that to roughly 1,450 to 1,620 calories.
 A very sedentary senior who mostly naps might need even less.

-The exact number depends on your individual dog.
+The right number depends on your individual dog.
 A retired working dog who still gets long daily walks needs more than one who spends most of the day on the couch.
-Your vet can help dial in the right target at your Shepherd’s annual check-up.
+Your vet can help dial in the target at your Shepherd’s annual check-up.
+For comparison, see our guide on how much to feed an adult German Shepherd.

 Protein: Seniors Need More, Not Less

 Muscle loss (sarcopenia) is a real problem in aging Shepherds.
-A dog who loses muscle loses mobility, and a dog who loses mobility declines fast.
-Higher-quality protein fights that.
+A dog who loses muscle loses mobility, and a dog who loses mobility tends to decline fast.

-When shopping for a senior food, look for a formula where protein makes up at least 25 percent of calories.
-Many premium senior formulas push into the low-to-mid 30s on a dry-matter basis, which is appropriate for a breed this size.
+When shopping for a senior food, look for protein at 25 percent of calories or higher.
+Many premium senior formulas push into the low-to-mid 30s on a dry-matter basis.
+My oldest Shepherd, Bruce, switched from Royal Canin to Eukanuba Large Breed in his later years and stayed strong until 14.
+Our best food for senior German Shepherds guide covers specific formulas worth considering.

-The exception: dogs with diagnosed kidney disease may need controlled protein levels.
+The exception: dogs with diagnosed kidney disease may need controlled protein.
 If your vet has flagged kidney concerns, follow their specific guidance rather than general senior feeding advice.

 Signs of Overfeeding and Underfeeding in Seniors